chisty/asp.net-web-api-articles/serialization-and-model-binding.md

 ## Binding parameters

 When Web Api calls a method of any **ApiController**, it sets value for the parameters of that action.
 This is called parameter binding.
 The main goal of parameter binding is to convert the request into **.Net types**.
-It sets value to the **ApiController** action methodís parameter.
+It sets value to the **ApiController** action method‚Äôs parameter.
 By default Web Api follows the following rules:

 *	For simple types, Web API gets the value from request URI.
 Simple types are .NET primitive types, TimeSpan, DateTime, Guid, Decimal, String or anything with a TypeConverter which converts from strings.
 *	For complex types, Web API gets the value from message body.